 LASIK therapy could be considered troublesome for a variety of reasons.
-For example, it could be considered a surgery of convenience, so patients don't need to wear glasses anymore.
+For example, it could be considered a surgery of convenience, so patients do not need to wear glasses anymore.
 And it could be considered costlier than glasses, which work just as well.

 Since you can, in theory, use glasses or contact lenses to amend your astigmatism, and since these therapies are considered less expensive than LASIK, this is not a treatment that most insurance plans consider medically necessary.

 An expert writing for the Huffington Post reports that Medicare plans will cover cataract surgery to restore sight, but Medicare will not cover LASIK surgeries.
 To Medicare, LASIK is a cosmetic procedure that you should pay for.
-That's true whether you have astigmatism or not.
+That is true whether you have astigmatism or not.

 Private insurance plans, such as BlueCross BlueShield of North Carolina follow suit.
 This organization will not pay for LASIK procedures, as they say they cannot be considered medically necessary when less-invasive solutions, such as glasses, work just as well.
 There are no exceptions listed to this rule, which makes the policy seem quite firm.

 People who enroll in Kaiser Permanente insurance plans may believe that they have coverage for LASIK, as the organization claims to be “one of the leading providers of LASIK.”
 Unfortunately, the organization provides this care on a fee-for-service basis, meaning that members need to pay for this kind of care.
 It is not covered by health care benefits even though it is provided by Kaiser.